Suriname entry requirements for Mexico passport holders

 Hotel booking or invitation letter

-Have a hotel reservation or a letter of invitation from your host in Suriname ready.
-Officers rarely ask, but if they do, you need a clear address and contact number.Recommended
+Having a hotel reservation or an invitation letter from your host can speed up immigration.
+Officers rarely ask, but it helps if they do.Recommended

 Proof of funds